pymgrit/pymgrit/docs/source/usage/examples.rst

 Note: This example is also considered in :doc:`Quickstart <quickstart>`.

 For a given test problem, we can construct a time-multigrid hierarchy by calling `simple_setup_problem()`.
-To use `mgrit.solve()` we then only need to set up an MGRIT solver with this time-multigrid hierarchy.
+To solve the problem, we then only need to set up an MGRIT solver `mgrit with this time-multigrid hierarchy and use the solver routine `mgrit.solve()` of the MGRIT solver.

 ::